SarahRoseLives/Volumio_Tray/README.md

 To configure the Volumio server URL, access the "Settings" option from the system tray icon.
 Enter the URL, and the app will save it for future use.

-## Issues and Contributions

-If you encounter any issues or have suggestions for improvement, feel free to [open an issue](https://github.com/yourusername/volumio-skip-tray/issues).
-Contributions are welcome through pull requests.

 ## License

 This project is placed in the public domain through the [Unlicense](LICENSE).

 ---

-**Note:** Replace "yourusername" with your GitHub username or the organization name if it's a part of an organization.